mweagle/Sparta/content/docs/application/environments/index.md

 }
 ```

 The _environments/default.go_ definition is slightly different.
-The _default_ environment isn't one that our service should deploy to.
-It simply exists to make the initial Sparta build compile.
+The "default" environment isn't one that our service should actually deploy to.
+It simply exists to make the initial Sparta build (the one that cross compiles the AWS Lambda binary) compile.
 Build tags are applied to the *AWS Lambda* compiled binary that Sparta generates.

 To prevent users from accidentally deploying to the "default" environment, the `BuildTags` are valdiated in the hook definition: